harrisonlab/rootstock_AlleleSeq/README.md

 bcftools concat -f files >all_piledup.bcf
 ```
 Filter output for variants
+#####The below probably needs editing currently filters out any variants with > 100 mapped reads (varFilter -D100).
+varFilter -d100 filters variants with < 100 reads which is probably more reasonable...
 ```shell
 bcftools call -Ov -v -m all_piledup.bcf > all_piledup.vcf
 cat all_piledup.vcf|vcfutils.pl varFilter -D100 > flt_all_piledup.vcf